 Trip Highlights: three species of albatrosses, Sabine's Gull, European Storm-petrel, Great-winged Petrel.

 With no vessels operating around the Cape Canyon, we put down some fish oil at 26 nautical miles from Cape Point.
-The pungent slick worked very well, drawing in a respectable list of species, including White-capped, Indian and Atlantic Yellow-nosed Albatrosses, Cory's and Sooty Shearwaters, White-chinned, Northern Giant and Great-winged Petrels and a few European Storm Petrels.
+The pungent slick worked very well, drawing in a respectable list of species, including White-capped; Indian, and Atlantic Yellow-nosed Albatrosses; Cory's, and Sooty Shearwaters, White-chinned Petrel, Northern Giant Petrel and Great-winged Petrels, and European Storm-petrels.

 Pelagic species seen and approximate numbers: